CryptedSnow/waste-collection/README.md

 php artisan key:generate
 ```

-Step N°2 - In `.env` file set the following snippet to connect the application to your database (Verify your database, it is necessary create a database first to create the migrations).
+Step N°2 - In `.env` file set the following snippet to connect the application to your database (Check your database, it is necessary create a database first to create the migrations).
 ```
 # MySQL
 DB_CONNECTION=mysql
 DB_HOST=127.0.0.1
 DB_PORT=3306
-DB_DATABASE=waste-collect
+DB_DATABASE=waste-collection
 DB_USERNAME=root
 DB_PASSWORD=